Niche Museums

 We visited Ray's Bone Palace (as he called it) in February of 2018, a few weeks before the collection was permanently relocated to the California Academy of Sciences.
 Ray's great nephew Jacob gave us the tour.

-It was the most incredibly place I have ever experienced.
+It was the most incredible place I have ever experienced.

 Ray treated skulls as art, and Ray and his wife Alkmene were both keen artists.
 The living room displayed art and a number of skulls, but these merely hinted at what was to come.